Vortec4800/homebridge-ecobee-away/README.md

 Note that the config file will automatically be updated as new refresh tokens are loaded from the server.

-### Thermostat Ids (Optional)
+### Thermostat Serial Numbers (Optional)

-This is a list of thermostat serial numbers to control.
+This is a list of thermostat serial numbers you want the plugin to control.
 You can leave this blank if you only have a single thermostat.
 You can find your thermostat's serial number in the app or on the website under the thermostat's "About" page.